koutasekine/vcp/README.md

   weget https://raw.githubusercontent.com/koutasekine/vcp/master/installer/install_ubuntu2004.sh
   bash install_ubuntu2004.sh
 ```
-Note that Intel MKL will ask you about the update-alternative setting.
+Note that Intel MKL will ask you about the update-alternative setting.<br>
-I recommend setting them all to yes, but be aware that other libraries are also affected.
+I recommend setting them all to yes, but be aware that other libraries are also affected.<br>
 After install, please check:
-      - `sudo update-alternatives --config libblas.so-x86_64-linux-gnu`
+      * `sudo update-alternatives --config libblas.so-x86_64-linux-gnu`
-      - `sudo update-alternatives --config liblapack.so-x86_64-linux-gnu`
+      * `sudo update-alternatives --config liblapack.so-x86_64-linux-gnu`

 #### Ubuntu 18.04
 ```bash